SteveBarnett/Remixing/index.md

 Hi, I’m Steve Barnett.
 Here are some of the things I do.

+I tend to be quite reflective.
+Here's [a short review of my 2022](/review/2022/).

 ## Personal

 I **read** quite a bit.
 Around the start of 2018 I started tracking what I read on [my goodreads profile](https://www.goodreads.com/max_barners).
-I tend to read sci-fi, psychology, philosophy, and work books.
+I keep [a copy of the list here](/reading).
+I try to read widely, but I like sci-fi, psychology, and philosophy.
 I often [write up my notes on index cards](/notes/) to help me summarise and remember the content.
-Here's [a short review of my 2022](/review/2022/).

 I like making **pictures**.
 Of cats, dogs, and other odd things.
 Often abstract or strange juxtapositions.
 I go by the nickname Max Barners.
 [See some of my photos on Instagram](https://www.instagram.com/maxbarners/).
 Sometimes [I like to sketch and draw](/art/), especially in small and weird ways.